awisemanapple/appledata/README.md

 ## Introduction

-Apple is sharing building shape information for **1,501,785** buildings in France & Denmark including **715,793** with height information.
+Apple is sharing building footprint information for **1,501,785** buildings in France & Denmark including **715,793** with height information.

 ## License